OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x.md

-# OFS Getting Started Guide for Intel Agilex 7 SoC Attach FPGAs
+# OFS Getting Started Guide for Agilex™ 7 SoC Attach FPGAs

-Last updated: **July 16, 2024**
+Last updated: **February 26, 2025**

 ## 1.0 About this Document